We love to get around

 What is the We Love Cities campaign?
 Answer

-We Love Cities is a social media campaign that allows people across the world to express support for sustainable urban development by voting on selected EHCC cities and posting improvement suggestions for these cities.
-It is the main public facing element of the Earth Hour City Challenge initiative with the aims:
+We Love Cities is a social media campaign that allows people across the world to express support for sustainable urban development by voting on selected Earth Hour City Challeng cities and posting improvement suggestions for these cities.
+It is the main public facing element of the Earth Hour City Challenge initiative and aims to:

 Does the number of votes a city receives in the We Love Cities campaign have an influence the selection of the national and global Earth Hour Capital?
 Answer